Excel-projects/Server-Help/README.md

 <a id="user-content-report-issue" class="anchor" href="#report-issue" aria-hidden="true"> </a>
 ####	Report Issue (Button)
 * Opens the new issue page in a browser

+<a id="user-content-new-version" class="anchor" href="#new-version" aria-hidden="true"> </a>
+####	New Version Is Available (Button)
+* This button is visible if the version of the Add-In is different from the one in the Read Me page.
+It will download a new version from the site.

 #### Description (Label)
 * The application name with the version